 When the researchers played out this relationship directly in a separate experiment, in which folks sent a note or small gift to a friend and then rated how grateful they expected the recipient would be, the recipients’ self-reported levels of gratefulness for the message or gift were significantly higher than what the initiators predicted.

-Basically, people love it when they hear from a friend unexpectedly—but when we're the friend considering making that outreach, we underestimate how much the person will appreciate it.
+Basically, people love it when they hear from a friend unexpectedly—but when we're the friend considering making that outreach, we underestimate how much the person on the other end will appreciate it.

 Why do we tend to underestimate how much a friend will appreciate us randomly reaching out?